 Thinking of growing herbs?
-We recommend that you try hydroponics.
-This method offers greater benefits compared to growing herbs in conventional soil.
+If so, we recommend that you try hydroponics.
+This gardening technique offers greater benefits compared to growing herbs in conventional soil.
 Without soil, roots receive their nutrient solution immediately, water stress is never an issue, and herbs remain small and efficient – so plants are able to convert energy into their top growth.
 It’s easy and, best of all, you will have fresh, flavorful herbs throughout the year.
+Let’s look at why hydroponics is so efficient, and then detail which hydroponic herbs are best to get started with.

 Some of our favorite hydroponic herbs include: